Click on the video above to hear about Jon’s experience with Writer’s Relief!

-We’re thrilled to introduce our newest Featured Client, Jon Pearson!
+We’re thrilled to introduce our Featured Client, Jon Pearson!
 With publication credits that include Existere, Sou’wester, West Wind Review, and other fine journals, Jon Pearson has quickly established a name for himself as a writer.
 And he deserves the recognition: In his short prose, he has a talent for capturing human nature that is shared by only the most gifted authors.
 Quirky and unusual as Jon’s characters are, they come to life through his words and seem as vivid as anyone you might meet in the real world.
 Below, Jon discusses his writing in his own words and describes his experience with Writer’s Relief.
 Watch his short video.

 In Jon Pearson’s Own Words